-Dental implants are a restorative treatment we use at Bauer & Howard to help patients who have permanently lost their teeth due to a dental trauma or tooth decay.
+Dental implants are a restorative treatment we use at Hastings Family Dental to help patients who have permanently lost their teeth due to a dental trauma or tooth decay.
 An implant acts as a tooth root that is anchored to the bone, making it strong enough to support it.

 They’re made of a titanium screw which actually is a great thing when it comes to dental care.
 Titanium is commonly used since the 1950s in the medical industry because it’s biocompatible.
 Your partially lost bone now works with the metal element and grows around the titanium screw forming a tight connection, durable enough to act as a tooth.

 Our implant solution help protects your jawbone from further bone loss, deterioration, or face alteration.
 Dr. Bauer works with Dr. Neuhaus to restore impaired smiles with dental implants for their patients who may be missing one or more teeth.

 What else can Dental Implants Do?